Apochrosi/Modding-Requests/README.md

 While we currently have scripted localisation allowing us to make text that can change depending on a given condition, what I would like to see would be the same thing done with images.
 What I mean by this is that you could for example say the mining guilds civic showed one icon if you are democratic and a different one if you are dictatorial.
 That was just an example but there are lots of scenarios where I would like for certain, traits, civics and and other images to show a different image than default in a given scenario.

 4 - Scriptable species rights

 Currently we have the ability to edit already implemented species rights but we have no way of implementing our own into the game.

 5 - Technology feature flags

 Feature flags for technologies are currently hard locked to vanilla ones and new ones cannot be created, this creates some problems when dealing with special technologies that should enable or disable certain features.
+Let us be able to create our own feature flags that enable certain features.

+For example, the feature flag "add_advanced_traits" makes traits with the "advanced_trait = yes" string able to be shown in the trait modification window available.
+If this feature was added I could create something like a "add_very_advanced_traits" feature flag to a tech that would unlock even more advanced traits.
+The point being that these two sets of advanced traits would be able to be researched and aquired seperately.
+As of now you only have the ability to add new traits to the deafault vanilla advanced_traits feature flag.

 6 - Custom personality behaviours